williamjuan027/angular-animations-explorer/assets/post-content/advanced/route/route.content.md

 </div>
 ```

-We will then need to pass the outlet’s current state to our `routeAnimations` using the `router-outlet`’s `activatedRoute` property.
+Secondly, we need to pass the outlet’s current state to our `routeAnimations` using the `router-outlet`’s `activatedRoute` property.
 This property will get updated every time a navigation occurs which in turn will trigger our animation.
 We will use a helper function `prepareRoute` to do the necessary checks and return the value required by the `routeAnimation` trigger.

 ```ts
 prepareRoute(outlet: RouterOutlet) {